joergi/learning-typescript/README.md

 # learning-typescript

-## First step: Hello World
+## Step 01: Hello World
-a running example , a Hello World. it's in the branch First-Step_Hello-World
+a running example , a Hello World. it's in the branch Step-01_Hello-World